 Cloud computing is an important part of the changing work landscape, but it is also affecting personal computer users as well.
 The positive changes that are offered by cloud computing cannot be overstated as we move into a nimble and responsive new reality with regard to software, hardware, and computation services.

-Cloud computing is internet-based functionality for applications and programs that frees users from having to run the software and other programs on their local computer.
-Cloud computing makes it possible to share information readily between team members and locations and makes certain that teams of workers or multiple users in the same household all have access to necessary information and documents.
+It is internet-based functionality for applications and programs that frees users from having to run the software and other programs on their local computers.
+This makes it possible to share information readily between team members and locations and makes certain that teams of workers or multiple users in the same household all have access to necessary information and documents.

 If you are ready to learn more about the benefits of cloud computing, read on for more information!